artwork about resume where to buy inspiration contact links home

 Regardless of the end result, I find great joy in sculpting glass - witnessing the transformation of a brittle and cold substance to a molten and pliable material then back to a solid form again.

-About My Glass Work
+About The Glass Sculptures

 All of my sculptures are individually hand-made over a torch, using glass rods acquired from Venice (Italy) and properly annealed in a digitally-controlled kiln.
 I welcome any comments and ideas you have about my glass art!